WSU Business Plan Competition

 We know that completing an internship is one of the most critically important things you can do as an undergraduate student to prepare for a successful career future.
-Entrepreneurial internships, specifically, are a great way to experience working for a new company, to learn about startup culture, and to determine if supporting a growing business is where you’d like to be after graduation.
+Entrepreneurial internships, specifically, are a great way to experience working for a new company, learn about startup culture, and determine if supporting a growing business is where you’d like to be after graduation.
 Internships also provide invaluable work experience to help you launch your own company or start being “intrapreneurial” within an established organization once you graduate.

 No matter your path, completing your internship will make you more marketable and more successful as you pursue your potential after graduation.
 More information can be found on the WSU Internship site.